NASCAR Cup Series career of Jeff Gordon: 2012: Summer charge to make the Chase/Final year with DuPont

 The following week at Richmond, despite troubles early in the race that mired him a lap down, Gordon rallied to finish second to Clint Bowyer, and made his 8th Chase for the Sprint Cup.
 At Chicagoland, Gordon started 19th and raced his way up to the 4th position, but on Lap 188 Gordon's throttle became stuck, sending him crashing into the turn 1 wall.
 He would then finish 35th, the tenth time in the 2012 season that he finished 21st or lower.

 At the November Phoenix race, Gordon was running near the front until Bowyer again made contact and forced him into the wall.
 Gordon then cut a tire when trying to retaliate and was penalized with a black-flag for both his attempt at retaliation and failing to come down pit road to fix his tire.
 In reply to the black-flag Gordon retaliated by intentionally wrecking Bowyer, collecting Joey Logano and Aric Almirola in the process thus ending Bowyer's hopes to win the Cup title.
 The two crews began brawling while a furious Bowyer climbed out of his car.
 Bowyer frantically sprinted to Gordon's hauler, but he was restrained by officials just in front of Gordon.
 Both drivers along with crew chiefs Alan Gustafson and Brian Pattie were summoned to the Oval Office.
 Gordon was fined $100,000, docked 25 points, and placed on probation until December 31 while Gustafson was fined $50,000 for failing to take control of the 24 crew.

 He recovered from his penalty by winning the season finale Ford EcoBoost 400 the next week for his 87th Sprint Cup victory of his career.
 Ironically, Bowyer finished in second-place behind Gordon.
 It was Gordon's (and Hendrick Motorsports') first win at Homestead-Miami Speedway, and heading into the 2013 season, leaves Kentucky Speedway as the only Sprint Cup track where Gordon has not won at least one race.
 In victory lane Gordon gave his public apology for his behavior at Phoenix but maintained that NASCAR should have tried to handle he and Bowyer's year-long feud before the Phoenix race.
+Gordon's victory also marked the end of a 20-year partnership with sponsor DuPont Automotive Finishes, as it would be purchased by The Carlyle Group in 2013 and rebranded as Axalta Coating Systems.